viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 In this tutorial, we will focus solely on XADC.
 But don't be confused, Xilinx library functions for controlling XADC are defined in [xsysmon.h](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.h).

 XADC can read one external input (channel) at a time and provides a means for switching between channels.
-Zynq XADC has one dedicated analog input channel called V<sub>P</sub> /V<sub>N</sub>
+Zynq XADC has one dedicated analog input channel called V<sub>P</sub> /V<sub>N</sub> and 16 so-called auxiliary channels named VAUX[0..15].

 ## Acquisition time